-- Logical model: The logical model describes data relationships, entities, and attributes in as much detail as possible without considering how to physically implement a system that gathers this data.
+- Logical data model: Describes data relationships, entities, and attributes in plain English without worrying about how to implement it in code.

-- Physical model: The physical model is a representation of how to implement the data design in a specific database management system.
+- Physical data model: A representation of how to implement the data design in a specific database management system.

 - Inmon approach: Bill Inmon’s data warehouse approach defines the data warehouse as the centralized data repository for the entire enterprise.
 Data marts can be built from the data warehouse to serve the analytic needs of different departments.